 Aramid Fibers

-Aramid fibers, like Kevlar, offer unique benefits in pultrusion.
+Aramid fibers, such as Kevlar, offer unique benefits for pultrusion.
 Known for their high tensile strength and heat resistance, aramid-based pultruded materials find use in ballistic protection, fire-resistant structures, and high-stress industrial applications.
 These fibers provide an excellent balance of strength and flexibility.

 Natural Fiber Composites